THI-Drone/thi-drone-ws/README.md

     This can also be done by opening Visual Studio Code and selecting "Open Folder" from the start screen or the file menu.

-4) Adapt default username in .devcontainer/devcontainer.json
+4) Adapt default username in .devcontainer/general_devcontainer/devcontainer.json

     - Via bash script
-      - cd into the .devcontainer directory
+      - cd into the .devcontainer/general_devcontainer directory
-      - Make the bash script executable by running `chmod +x .devcontainer/devcontainer_setup_script.sh`
+      - Make the bash script executable by running `chmod +x devcontainer_setup_script.sh`
-      - Run the bash script by running `./.devcontainer/devcontainer_setup_script.sh`
+      - Run the bash script by running `./devcontainer_setup_script.sh`
     - Manual
-      - Replace "REPLACE_ME" with your username (that you are logged in with on your host) in the .devcontainer/devcontainer.json file.
+      - Replace "REPLACE_ME" with your username (that you are logged in with on your host) in the `devcontainer.json` file.
 This needs to be the same for both occurrences of "REPLACE_ME".

-5) Stop git from telling you about your local changes in the `devcontainer.json` file

-    ```bash
-    git update-index --assume-unchanged .devcontainer/devcontainer.json
-    ```

-6) Open the project in a devcontainer
+5) Open the project in the devcontainer

     - Click the green button in the bottom left corner of the window
     - Select "Reopen in Container"
+    - Select the desired container, you probably want to use the ROS2 devcontainer
-    - Wait for the devcontainer to build
+    - Wait for the container to build
     - Open a terminal in the devcontainer (by clicking the "+" in the VS Code terminal tab).
 This will be inside the devcontainer!

+    > Note: If you want to use the **FCC bridge devcontainer** you should check the [documentation here](/THI-Drone/fcc_bridge_package)

-7) Build the workspace
+6) Build the workspace

     Now you are inside the devcontainer and can build the workspace.